mmbman/Katagiri/1979-06-10-Fukanzazengi-Lecture2.md

 **Question**: Roshi?
 We talk about, we chant that the natural condition of mind is to be free from clinging.
 And sometimes I wonder about, I'm not clear about, if it's our natural condition to have this freedom from clinging, why is it so difficult for a human being to see it or to attain it?
 It seems like it requires so much continual regulation and it's almost impossible to attain it.
 Why is this called the natural condition in life?

 **Katagiri**: Well, in a sense it's not difficult.
 In a sense it's a very simple practice.
 You think this is difficult because [of] your consciousness, limited by your education, your environment, and you try to see your experience.
-At *that* time, it's really difficult to know, to experience [the] natural, or [the] basis of ego consciousness itself.
+At *that* time, it's really difficult to know, to experience [what is] natural, or [the] basis of ego consciousness itself.
 But usually, I told you, total personality.
 Total personality is – well, through this man, through this "you," we can see the total personality.
-In a sense – according to the common sense, you know, consciousness – our sense, our mind – I can smell you.
+In a sense – according to the common sense, you know, consciousness; our sense, our mind – I can smell you.
 Or, I can smell myself.
 There is [a] stink.
 In a sense; in a bad sense.
 But in a good sense, it's pretty good.
 So, stink, the total personality shows you the judgement, good or bad.
 But that good or bad is something you understand through the consciousness.
 On the other hand, that total personality comes from – where?
 Beginingless past, and endless future.
-So finally, well, that's total personality where Katagiri is Katagiri.
-So why don't you take care of Katagiri, who is careful of compassionate attention.
-Completely beyond judgement, good or bad, right and wrong.
+So finally, that's total personality, where Katagiri is Katagiri.
+So why don't you take care of Katagiri, [being?] careful of compassionate attention.
+[It's] completely beyond judgement, good or bad, right and wrong.
 So, we must be right in the middle of total personality, everyday life, always – the core of living.
 The total personality is [the] core of life.
 So you must be there, always.

 ##### 37:18

 So from this point, it's pretty easy.
 No difficulty.
 That's why Dogen Zenji says, there is faith – if you believe total personality, or Buddha nature, whatever there is.
 Within the total personality, or within the original nature of existence, there is no confusion, no suffering.
 No suffering, no confusion, no agitation, et cetera.
 Completely perfect.

 So it's pretty easy, in a sense.
-But in a sense, according to six consciousness, it's pretty hard.
-Because, in the six consciousnesses, we can understand our life according to huge pile of experiences which you have accumulated.
+But in a sense, according to [the] six consciousnesses, it's pretty hard.
+Because, in the six consciousnesses, we can understand our life according to [the] huge pile of experiences which you have accumulated.
 That's why it's pretty hard.

 ##### 38:37